 The scope of marketing involves both science and an art that needs a dynamic approach to solve real-world problems and crises in society.
 In modern business, the marketing department uses key strategies to guide a product from conceptualisation, development, and execution to promotion and distribution.

-It helps to determine the time and approach for your product launches.
-It lies in the nature of marketing management to gauge your consumer behaviour and strategize accordingly.
+Such market research helps determine the time and strategy behind your product launches.
+It lies in the nature of marketing management to gauge who could be your true consumers and strategise as per their behaviour.

 2. Identify Their Wants and Requirements